-27 Traveller Housing allocations in 2019. • 5 Traveller specific voids were completed in 2019. • The Annual Traveller Count was completed showing an increase in the number of Travellers from 802 in 2018 to 818 in 2019.
-In 2019 there were 88 Traveller families in Emergency Accommodation which is down from 104 in 2018 Total 906 families. • There were 680 maintenance requests for 2019.
-100% maintenance is completed within the 8-week timeframe as per the tenant handbook. • There were 4 emergency caravan grants drawn down in 2019 with resident contribution of 10% in three of the four cases. • Fire safety works continue twice yearly on all sites.
-A total of €895,197.41 was drawn down from the DHPLG fo Traveller Accommodation with €171,722.65 outstanding to 2020.
-Maintain the standard of private Dublin City Council is responsible for enforcing quality standards in rented accommodation through the private rented housing sector.
-Environmental Health Officers in regular inspection Housing & Community Services undertake inspections of these properties under the Housing (Standards for Rented Houses) Regulations 2019 and initiate enforcement action, including prosecutions, where necessary.
+- 27 Traveller Housing allocations in 2019. - 5 Traveller specific voids were completed in 2019. - The Annual Traveller Count was completed showing an increase in the number of Travellers from 802 in 2018 to 818 in 2019.
+In 2019 there were 88 Traveller families in Emergency Accommodation which is down from 104 in 2018.
+Total 906 families. - There were 680 maintenance requests for 2019.
+100% maintenance is completed within the 8-week timeframe as per the tenant handbook. - There were 4 emergency caravan grants drawn down in 2019 with resident contribution of 10% in three of the four cases. - Fire safety works continue twice yearly on all sites. - A total of €895,197.41 was drawn down from the DHPLG for Traveller Accommodation with €171,722.65 outstanding to 2020.

+Maintain the standard of private rented accommodation through regular inspection

+Dublin City Council is responsible for enforcing quality standards in the private rented housing sector.
+Environmental Health Officers in Housing & Community Services undertake inspections of these properties under the Housing (Standards for Rented Houses) Regulations 2019 and initiate enforcement action, including prosecutions, where necessary.

 Inspections are undertaken on a proactive and reactive basis and also in relation to rented properties on the Rental Accommodation Scheme (RAS) and Housing Assistance Payments Scheme (HAP).

-In 2019 Environmental Health Officers inspected 5,606 dwellings of which 4,973 found to be non- compliant on 1st inspection.
+In 2019 Environmental Health Officers inspected 5,606 dwellings of which 4,973 found to be non-compliant on 1st inspection.

 Throughout 2019 a total of 9,099 inspections were carried out which included re-inspections.
 In all cases where non-compliance was identified appropriate enforcement action was undertaken.
-As a first I service appropriate entereentient action was analytication //o a mot step 4,562 Improvement Letters were sent and this was followed up step 4,562 Improvement Letters were sent and this was followed up with 1,118 Improvement Notices being served where required.
-61 Prohibition Notices were served and legal action initiated in 55 case with 1,118 Improvement Notices being served where required.
-61
+As a first step 4,562 Improvement Letters were sent and this was followed up with 1,118 Improvement Notices being served where required.
+61 Prohibition Notices were served and legal action initiated in 55 cases.